 Crowned Commonwealth Champion in 2014, Libby had to miss a number of major competitions through illness and injury.
 She was reclassified as a T11 sprinter in 2016 and went on to set a world record in the T11 200m at July’s IPC Athletics Grand Prix Final, the same venue where she took to the podium in 2012.

-Libby began working with her current guide runner, Chris Clarke, in February 2016.
+Libby began working with guide runner Chris Clarke in February 2016 and the pair claimed T11 100m and 200m gold at Rio 2016.

 Show your support for Libby Clegg by sharing their bio!